davidkristoffersen/cube_ai/README.md

 ### Example test

-An example file `example.py` is provided to show usage of the module.
+An example file `example.py` is provided to show the usage of the module.

 **Running:**